TIBCOSoftware/snappy-examples/README.md

 ```

 ### So, what was the point again?
-Hopefully we showed you how simple yet flexible it is to use the power of spark streaming to parallely ingest and process using SQL and continuous queries, store in a column table and interactively query it.
+Hopefully we showed you how simple yet flexible it is to parallely ingest, process using SQL, run continuous queries, store in a column table and interactively query it.
 All in a single unified cluster.
-A second part of this exercise will walk through a simple benchmark where we compare SnappyData to other alternatives.
+We will soon release Part B of this exercise - a benchmark of this use case where we compare SnappyData to other alternatives.
 Coming soon.

 ### Ask questions, start a Discussion